nealbarshes/nealbarshes.github.io/PAD/index.md

 <b>Post-Operative Day #2:</b> Ensure out or bed.
 Remove and replace leg wrap (ok to give patient break for a few hours).
 Tell patient to make plans to get home day 4 or work with case manager, social worker, and nurse practicioner to identify other discharge plans.
 <blockquote style="padding: 10px; font-style: normal; color: #2C3E50; background-color: #ccc;"><tt>
 <b>Additional orders:</b><br>
 1. Order POD #3 AM hematocrit +/- repeat BNP.
-BMP only if ESRD, prior electrolyte abnormalities, or other clinical indication.
+BMP only if ESRD, prior electrolyte abnormalities, or other clinical indication.<br>
+2. Prosthetics consult for DH walker (if patient does not already have one).
+Look under "Footwear", and "Urgent Footwear".<br>
+3. <i>Text order</i>: "To 2B-300 prosthetics department via wheelchair and escort for DH walker offloading boot".<br>
 </tt></blockquote>
 <br>
 <br>